 Penalties For Infringement Of The Rules

-15a) ALL FREE KICKS ARE INDIRECT AND INCLUDE
+15a) ALL FREE KICKS ARE DIRECT AND INCLUDE

 1. Intentional handball (and the player gains an advantage by doing so).